cocos-creator/docs-3d-deprecated/en/editor/animation/animation-clip.md

 **real time**: the actual duration of the animation from the beginning to the end of the animation, corresponding to the number in the parenthesis in the lower right corner of the editor.

-**wrap mode**: **Loop mode**, please refer to [Cycle Mode](./../../engine/animation-clip.md#CycleMode) for specific configuration effects.
+**wrap mode**: **Loop mode**, please refer to the [Cycle Mode](./../../engine/animation-clip.md#CycleMode) documentation for specific configuration effects.

 Changes to properties take effect after the focus leaves the control.

-For more about the design of animation sequences and the content of scripting animations, you can refer to [Animation Clip](./../../engine/animation/animation-clip.md).
+For more about the design of animation sequences and the content of scripting animations, you can refer to the [Animation Clip](./../../engine/animation/animation-clip.md) documentation.

 ---

-Continue to the [Make Frame Animation](sprite-animation.md) documentation.
+Continue to the [Making a Frame Animation](sprite-animation.md) documentation.